zenml-io/zenml-projects/supabase-openai-summary/README.md

 python run.py
 ```

-Note that the pipeline generates artifacts related to ZenML's documentation and examples by default.
+Note that the pipeline uses parameters for a private supabase database for a particular use-case for you-tldr.
+However, you can easily modify or send different parameters to the [`importer` step](src/steps/importers.py) for your own database needs.

+You can also modify the preset prompts and system inputs in the [`generate_summary` step](src/steps/summarizers.py)

 ## Run the Pipeline on a Remote Stack with Alerter